Kos Or Rhodes? How To Choose Between Rhodes Or Kos

 Rhodes

-• Lindos: Seaside, a white-washed village with tons of shopping and many restaurants serving excellent Greek food.
+• Lindos: Seaside, a whitewashed village with tons of shopping and many restaurants serving excellent Greek food.
 Two VERY famous beaches are located near Lindos, and a beautiful historic castle is atop the city.
 Lindos is a must-visit when you come to Rhodes.

 Kos

-• Old Town Kos: Less crowded than Old Town Rhodes, but definitely still caters to tourists.
+• Old Town Kos: Less crowded than Old Town Rhodes, but it definitely still caters to tourists.
 There are some wonderful corner Tavernas to eat at in Kos.
 See our complete guide to Kos here.

-Is Rhodes Or Kos Better For Hiking?
+Rhodes Vs Kos For Hiking

 Best Beaches In Rhodes - St. Pauls Bay